dyahalomi/dyahalomi.github.io/_pages/research.md

 - **local** method again uses 1st- to 30th order polynomials, but the local detrended light curve is selected via the lowest Bayesian Information Criterion (Schwarz 1978) computed on the data within six transit durations of the time of mid-transit.
 This a fairly typical detrending method for the analysis of short-period transiters (Sandford & Kipping 2017).
 - **GP** or Gaussian process regression,as the name suggests, uses a Gaussian process to detrend the stellar activity.
 We used a quasiperiodic Gaussian process, as it has been shown that it is possible to model stellar activity of a rotating star using a quasiperiodic kernel (Angus et al. 2017).
 Specifically, we used a SHOTerm kernel from celerite2 via the exoplanet package, which is a stochastically-driven, damped harmonic oscillator (exoplanet, Foreman-Mackey et al. 2021), (celerite2, Foreman-Mackey et al. 2017; Foreman- Mackey 2018). <br>

-A formal write-up, API documentation, and a tutorial for the `democratic_detrender` is forthcoming.
+A formal write-up, API documentation, and a tutorial for the `democratic_detrender` are forthcoming.